Helping Employees Cope Depression At Work: Workplace Wellness

 • Tardiness, absenteeism, or frequent absence from the desk

-• Difficulty in concentration, memorizing or making decisions
+• Difficulty in concentration, memorizing, or making decisions

 • A shift in performance and on-the-job behaviors, like inconsistent or decreased productivity